sighupio/fury-kubernetes-opa/docs/releases/unreleased.md

 # OPA Core Module version XXX

 SIGHUP team maintains this module updated and tested.
-That is the main reason why we worked on this new release.
-With the Kubernetes 1.21 release, it became the perfect time to start testing this module against this Kubernetes release.

 Continue reading the [Changelog](#changelog) to discover them:

 ## Changelog

+- Update Gatekeeper Policy Manager to v0.5.1
 - Add a Constraint Template to protect namespaces for being deleted.
 If you want to avoid accidental deletion of namespace, add annotation to your namespace

 ```yaml
 annotations:
   opa.sighup.io/indelible-ns: "yes"